DerKatzeLP/hdzero-docs/docs/goggles-operation.md

 In order to establish a wireless video stream with the HDZero Goggles via a smartphone or computer, the user must follow these steps:

-The “Basic” page within the WiFi Module page will contain the necessary information in order to establish communications with the HDZero Goggles:
+1. The “Basic” page within the WiFi Module page will contain the necessary information in order to establish communications with the HDZero Goggles:

-Host Mode – Refer to the SSID and Password fields in order to join the HDZero Goggle wireless network.
+    a. **Host Mode** – Refer to the SSID and Password fields in order to join the HDZero Goggle wireless network.

-Client Mode – Refer to your wireless access point user manual.
+    b. **Client Mode** – Refer to your wireless access point user manual.

-Install VLC app (or other similar app that supports RTSP) on your device.
+2. Install VLC app (or other similar app that supports RTSP) on your device.

-Open the above app, choose “Open Network Stream”, and type the RTSP URL provided by the “Basic” page footnote as it will provided the necessary URL in order to establish a video stream via VLC app, below is the default ip address if the user has not made modifications within the  “Advanced” page:
+3. Open the above app, choose “Open Network Stream”, and type the RTSP URL provided by the “Basic” page footnote as it will provided the necessary URL in order to establish a video stream via VLC app, below is the default ip address if the user has not made modifications within the  “Advanced” page:

- rtsp://192.168.2.122:8554/hdzero
+    > rtsp://192.168.2.122:8554/hdzero

 Video latency is expected due to networking protocols, buffering schema of the app, and OS platforms.